77.01 Right to writ of garnishment.

 I request a hearing to decide the validity of my claim.
 Notice of the hearing should be given to me at:

-The statements made in this request are true to the best of my knowledge and belief.
+I FURTHER CERTIFY UNDER OATH AND PENALTY OF PERJURY that the statements made in this request are true to the best of my knowledge and belief.

 STATE OF FLORIDA